ServiceInnovationLab/smartstart-frontend/README.md

 #### A full example

-`npm run build -- --piwik 1 --endpoint /assets/test-data.json`
+`npm run build -- --piwik 2 --endpoint /assets/snapshot-data.json`

 ### Building locally

-If you want to mimic the Ansible build process locally, there are two shortcut commands for common local configuration: `npm run build:testdata` and `npm run build:externalprod` which point to the local test data and govt.nz's API respectively.
+If you want to mimic the Ansible build process locally, there are two shortcut commands for common local configuration: `npm run build:snapshot` and `npm run build:remotecontent` which point to the local data snapshot and govt.nz's API respectively.